RockiRider/csp/packages/vite-plugin-hash-csp/README.md

 # Vite Plugin Hash CSP

-This Vite plugin allows you to declare your Content Security Policy (CSP) for your Vite project.
+This is a well tested Vite Plugin that allows you to declare your Content Security Policy (CSP) for your Vite project.
 First class support for SPA's

 ## Documentation

-Full documentation is available [here](https://vite-csp.tsotne.co.uk).
+Full documentation and helpful guides are available [here](https://vite-csp.tsotne.co.uk).

 ## Installation